rajeshjaipur303903/Building_Highly_Available_PostgreSQL/README.md

 # Automation Of PostgreSQL Primary-Read-Replica

-This project provides automated infrastructure management using Terraform and Ansible to deploy a PostgreSQL primary-read-replica architecture.
+This automation provides infrastructure management using Terraform and Ansible to deploy a PostgreSQL primary-read-replica architecture.
 It returns success or error messages at each step, follows best practices in security, code modularity, and ensures idempotency.

 ## Features